 The second type of preliminary hearing is one to consider a distinct aspect of the case that has a bearing on the wider case progressing.
 An example would be a disagreement over the employment status of the claimant and whether or not they were entitled to bring the claim.

 The key to successfully navigating a full hearing is being prepared.
 Both parties will normally exchange evidence prior to the hearing.
-These include employment contracts, letters, emails, meeting minutes, and any physical or digital records.
+These may include employment contracts, letters, emails, meeting minutes, and any physical or digital records.
 The documentation is presented in a bundle which is normally prepared by the respondent.
-It is important that there is a contents page and all pages are numbered.
+It is important that there is a content page and all pages are numbered.

 In addition, you should ensure that you prepare any witness statements from any witnesses that will be giving evidence at the hearing.
 These statements should be written in numbered paragraphs and make reference to any documents that have been disclosed.
 Again, the parties usually disclose these to each other in advance of the hearing.
-Although in Scotland evidence is given in person rather than by a witness statement.

 All parties involved in an employment tribunal case are required to attend.
 That means any claimant, respondent and any witnesses must participate whether in person or remotely, as decided by the tribunal.
 It is important that everyone attends on time because of time limits.